Palm Beach County Library System: History

+As of May 2024, Palm Beach County Libraries announced that they will be working toward budget approval to replace the older Main Branch Library building with a new, larger space by 2030, pending County Commissioners' decision.
+Another smaller branch, the 19th location, is in the concept stage for the town of Hypoluxo.

 Services

-The Palm Beach County Library System provides a number of services to area patrons.
-The Adult Literacy Project provides those learning English as a second language with free, informal conversation sessions.
-Project members encourage community participation in the program, including educational materials, sponsors, tutors, student workshops and cultural events.
+The Palm Beach County Library System provides services to area patrons.
+The Adult Literacy Project partners with the Literacy Coalition of Palm Beach County to provide those learning English as a second language with one-on-one tutoring classes, informal conversation sessions, and other resources to improve English speaking skills.
+Project members encourage community participation in the program, including educational materials, sponsors, tutors, volunteers, student workshops and cultural events.
+The Adult Literacy Project was recognized with an Achievement Award in 2023 from NACo (National Association of Counties) for developing a program to improve students’ English proficiency, which leads to increased attainment of educational, citizenship, employment, and other personal goals.

-The Palm Beach County Library System provides on- and off-site story time service to local child centers, as well as workshops to assist teachers in storytelling techniques.
+The Palm Beach County Library System provides on and off-site story time service to local child centers, as well as workshops to assist teachers in storytelling techniques.
 The libraries within the Palm Beach County Library System also offer a social gathering venue and educational and craft programs for children and teens of various ages.
-These programs provide opportunities for individuals to discover new interests in a safe environment.
-These activities cover a large array of subjects such as Dungeons and Dragons, Teen Trivia, Anime classes and discussion groups, Teen Gaming, Poetry, and Harry Potter classes.
 The education-based programs are also meant to offer new skills, tutoring opportunities and teach safety skills.
 They also offer many online and technology-related classes for all ages.
-All the classes are focused towards specific age groups.
+All the classes are focused on specific age groups.
 Adults are also offered an array of programs for socializing, education, and entertaining.
 These classes focus on subjects such as practice of the English language, stress, Meditation, Yoga, crocheting, poetry, music and movie viewing.
 Some of these classes are focused on professional tasks such as taxes, résumé updates, new computer skills, online learning, and Medicare.
-The Palm Beach County Library System offers an Ask-a-Librarian service, where individuals are able to receive live reference service without entering a library building.
+The Palm Beach County Library System offers an Ask-a-Librarian service, where individuals can receive live reference service without entering a library building.